genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/convert_to_unaligned_reads.png

-This application is based on Picard_ tools.
+This application is based on the Picard_ tool.

 .. _Picard: http://broadinstitute.github.io/picard/